 Serengeti: where to go and when to go?

-Serengeti National Park is part of a cross-border ecosystem that is twice as large, also including the Ngorongoro Conservation Area, the Masaai Mara in Kenya and a number of smaller game reserves.
-The most accessible part of the Serengeti from Arusha are the southern plains, comprising of Ndutu and Seronera.
+Serengeti National Park is part of a cross-border ecosystem including the Ngorongoro Conservation Area, the Masai Mara in Kenya and a number of smaller game reserves.
+From Arusha, the most accessible part of the Serengeti is the southern plains, comprising of Ndutu and Seronera.
 Few safari companies make it to the far West (western corridor) and Northeast (Lobo), and for a reason.
 The reserve is massive, and the gravel roads are technical and challenging, making it a tiresome journey.
-These areas are very rewarding to explore, but only with a driver - guide who knows the region well.
+The western corridor and Lobo are very rewarding to explore, but only with a driver-guide who knows the region well.
 Contact Roadtrip Tanzania in advance if you want to explore lesser visited areas of the Serengeti.

-The Serengeti is famous for its annual migration of millions of wildebeest and other plain grazers on the move to fresh grass and water, with predators like lions following in their footsteps.
-Whether it is worth planning your safari dates around the migration is a matter of choice.
+The Serengeti is famous for its annual migration of millions of wildebeest and other plain grazers on the move to fresh grass and water, with predators such as lions following in their footsteps.
+Whether it's worth planning your safari dates around the migration is a matter of choice.
 In our experience, the Serengeti offers suburb wildlife viewing year-round.
-Whilst with the best will in the world, you cannot be sure to coincide your few days in the Serengeti with the river crossing.
+With the best will in the world, you cannot be sure to coincide your few days in the Serengeti with the river crossing.
 Moreover, expect to pay exorbitant prices for the Mobile Camps that congregate near the river crossing, and to see plenty of other safari vehicles.
-Having said so, watching the frantic herds of the wildebeest migration crossing the Grumeti and the Mara River is truly spectacular and a highlight of any safari.
+Having said that, watching the frantic herds of the wildebeest migration crossing the Grumeti and the Mara River is truly spectacular and a highlight of any safari.
 Roadtrip Tanzania has summarised the migration cycle, that, dictated by local rainfall patterns, does follow a pretty predictable pattern: